greysonp/netfight/README.md

 netfight
 ========

-Figure out which movie to watch.
+Decide what to watch.
 Once and for all.